giantswarm/releases/aws/v20.1.0/README.md

 # :zap: Giant Swarm Release v20.1.0 for AWS :zap:

-This is a patch release featuring security updates for container linux and a fix for IMDSv2 only clusters.
+This release provides security updates for container linux and a fix for IMDSv2 only clusters.

 ## Change details